Who We Are

 We love our neighbors as much as we love ourselves.

 - Practicing hospitality with our neighbors

 - Pursuing justice for those who are marginalized and oppressed

 - Participating in local community development and ministry initiative

-Our church is led by a team of Elders made up of godly women and men from the church who are invested in the unique way God is using Neighborhood Church in Dorchester.
-Under the leadership of Jesus, this team guides the church in her mission and vision and serves as the primary teaching team, develops leaders, provides pastoral care,
+Our church is led by Pastor Valerie Copeland and a team of Elders made up of godly women and men from the church who are invested in the unique way God is using Neighborhood Church in Dorchester.
+Under the leadership of Jesus, this team guides the church in her mission and vision and serves as the primary teaching team, develops leaders, and provides pastoral care.

-Mako Nagasawa is excited to share about Jesus and explain how Jesus is behind every good story, and relevant to every issue.
+Mako Nagasawa serves as an Elder.
+Mako is excited to share about Jesus and explain how Jesus is behind every good story, and relevant to every issue.
 He loves to teach, write, develop people, and help them grow in their gifts.
 He and his wife Ming have lived in Dorchester since 2000, and have done community gardening and neighborhood organizing.
 He founded The Anástasis Center for Christian Education and Ministry to develop restorative justice and healing atonement materials.